Meet the Maker : Dominik Klassen | elysia

 The significant benefit behind it is that you don’t have to rely on what the chip manufacturers can offer, but you can build every single part of your topology exactly as you want.
 Looking into elysia products, you won’t find a single similar amplifier type for everything, but we have designed a lot of different types all by ourselves – every single amp perfectly suited for the specific task it has been placed for.

-DK : Obviously, we’re still very proud of the alpha compressor.
-It marks the beginning of our company and has been our flagship ever since.
+Obviously, we’re still very proud of the alpha compressor as it marks the beginning of our company and has been our flagship ever since.
 We feel it's a bold statement in sound, function and aesthetics, and looking back at the time we developed it still feels like having made the impossible possible.

-Finally, I just love the mpressor, which is my all time favourite compressor – this bad boy has serious balls! - and is now available in a single channel 500-Series version the called the mpressor 500.
+Finally, I just love the mpressor which is my all time favourite compressor – this bad boy has serious balls! - and is now available in a single channel 500-Series version as well.

 For us, it is much more important to be able to offer the best solutions to our users for the specific environment they are working within.
 I have heard this from other manufacturers, too, and after quite some years of doing both, we can confirm that the benefit has been a mutual one – the software would not exist without the hardware, and our hardware has considerably benefited from a much larger user base and a corresponding growth in brand awareness.